MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 - **Transient overload:** Per-chain CoSi action queues are bounded.
 Local proposal work is requeued when its self-announcement cannot enter a full queue, but delayed or dropped remote actions still rely on protocol retries and eventual message delivery for progress.
 - **Routing scope:** Readiness-aware owner selection reduces duplicate proposals but is not a safety-critical leader election; inconsistent graph views or fallback routing may deliver the same transaction to more than one chain.
 - **Key security:** Node signer keys authorize P2P identity and consensus responses.
 Compromise has protocol-level consequences until membership changes take effect.
+- **Peer authentication scope:** Reciprocal authentication retains verified neighbor keys, while signed-message checks protect the covered payloads.
+Authentication has no session nonce or channel binding, graph signatures do not prove fresh or truthful progress, and relayers can still drop or replay messages.
 - **Clock behavior:** Snapshot and membership validation uses nanosecond timestamps and bounded past/future checks.
 Severe clock faults can impair liveness.
 - **External assets:** Deposit and withdrawal correctness also depends on the configured custodian and external-chain observation processes; BFT agreement cannot prove an off-ledger fact that was supplied incorrectly.
 - **Privacy scope:** Ghost keys reduce public address linkage, but transaction amounts, asset identifiers, references, and graph activity remain observable.
 - **Consensus-set size:** The CoSi signer mask is 64 bits, and node admission caps Kernel membership at 50.
-- **Fixed execution model:** Kernel supports audited transaction classes rather than a general smart-contract VM.
+- **Fixed execution model:** Kernel supports a fixed set of transaction classes rather than a general smart-contract VM.
 This reduces execution complexity but deliberately limits programmability.
 - **Topology semantics:** The local topology counter is an index, not a globally signed total order.
 - **Custodian slashing:** The snapshot validation path identifies custodian-slash handling as not implemented; it should not be treated as a completed feature.